the-cafe/git-ai-commit/README.md

   ```

 - **update**: ⬆️
-  This command checks for the latest version of the package and updates it if a newer version is available, ensuring you have the latest features and fixes.
+  This command checks for the latest version of the package and updates it if a newer version is available.
   ```bash
   gen_ai_commit_message_cli update
   ```

 - **uninstall**: 🗑️
-  This command removes the package from your system, effectively stopping any further use of the CLI.
+  This command removes the package from your system 😢.

   ```bash
   gen_ai_commit_message_cli uninstall